 Many factors go into calculating orders delay.
-The base determinant is force size.
+The base determinant Table 5 - Standard Orders Delay is force size.
 As you can see from the adjacent table a Division HQ takes one hour to process orders.
 But there are always at least two levels involved - the sender and the receiver.
 At each level the order delay duration is determined by taking two thoirds of the senders delay and one third of the receiver's delay.
-Eg from motorised Div to motorised Bde it would be 53 ( 60 \ 2/3 + 40/3).
+Eg from motorised Div to motorised Bde it would be 53 ($60 \times 2/3 + 40/3$).
 In the case of a mot Div HQ issuing orders down the chain there will typically be three layers - Div to Bde, Bde to Bn and Bn to Coy.
-So on average it would take a motorised Division 117 minutes ( 60 \ 2/3 + 40 + 30 + 20/3) or roughly 2 hours.
+So on average it would take a motorised Division 117 minutes ($60 \times 2/3 + 40 + 30 + 20/3$) or roughly 2 hours.
 For a non-motorised Div it would take nearly 3 hours.